polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 sudo docker network create nginx-proxy
 ```

-If the above gives you an error, you might need to install docker using `apt install docker`.
+If the above gives you an error, you might need to install docker using `sudo apt install docker`.

 This command will create the your Docker proxy network, which Magic will need to be able to connect
 all the docker images within your docker-compose file.
 When you have created the above network, you